Black British people: Rise in population

-In 1772, Lord Mansfield put the number of black people in the country at as many as 15,000, though most modern historians consider 10,000 to be the most likely.
+In 1772, Lord Mansfield put the number of Black people in the country at as many as 15,000, though most modern historians consider 10,000 to be the most likely.
 The black population was estimated at around 10,000 in London, making black people approximately 1% of the overall London population.
 The black population constituted around 0.1% of the total population of Britain in 1780.
-The black female population is estimated to have barely reached 20% of the overall Afro-Caribbean population in the country.
-In the 1780s with the end of the American Revolutionary War, hundreds of black loyalists from America were resettled in Britain.
-Marcus Thomas is thought to have been brought at that time from Jamaica as a young boy by the Stanhope family, working as a servant in their home, being baptised age 19, and later joining the Westminster Militia as a drummer.
-Later some emigrated to Sierra Leone, with help from Committee for the Relief of the Black Poor after suffering destitution, to form the Sierra Leone Creole ethnic identity.
+The Black female population is estimated to have barely reached 20% of the overall Afro-Caribbean population in the country.
+In the 1780s with the end of the American Revolutionary War, hundreds of Black loyalists from America were resettled in Britain.
+Marcus Thomas is thought to have been brought at that time from Jamaica as a young boy by the Stanhope family, working as a servant in their home, being baptised aged 19, and later joining the Westminster Militia as a drummer.
+Later, some emigrated to Sierra Leone, with help from Committee for the Relief of the Black Poor after suffering destitution, to form the Sierra Leone Creole ethnic identity.

 Discrimination

-In 1731 the Lord Mayor of London ruled that "no Negroes shall be bound apprentices to any Tradesman or Artificer of this City".
+In 1731, the Lord Mayor of London ruled that "no Negroes shall be bound apprentices to any Tradesman or Artificer of this City".
 Due to this ruling, most were forced into working as domestic servants and other menial professions.
-Those black Londoners who were unpaid servants were in effect slaves in anything but name.
+Those Black Londoners who were unpaid servants were in effect slaves in anything but name.
 In 1787, Thomas Clarkson, an English abolitionist, noted at a speech in Manchester: "I was surprised also to find a great crowd of black people standing round the pulpit.
 There might be forty or fifty of them."
-There is evidence that black men and women were occasionally discriminated against when dealing with the law because of their skin colour.
-In 1737, George Scipio was accused of stealing Anne Godfrey's washing, the case rested entirely on whether or not Scipio was the only black man in Hackney at the time.
-Ignatius Sancho, black writer, composer, shopkeeper and voter in Westminster wrote, that despite being in Britain since the age of two he felt he was "only a lodger, and hardly that."
+There is evidence that Black men and women were occasionally discriminated against when dealing with the law because of their skin colour.
+In 1737, George Scipio was accused of stealing Anne Godfrey's washing, the case rested entirely on whether or not Scipio was the only Black man in Hackney at the time.
+Ignatius Sancho, Black writer, composer, shopkeeper and voter in Westminster wrote, that despite being in Britain since the age of two he felt he was "only a lodger, and hardly that."
 Sancho complained of "the national antipathy and prejudice" of native white Britons "towards their wooly headed brethren."
-Sancho was frustrated that many resorted to stereotyping their black neighbours.
-A financially independent householder, he became the first black person of African origin to vote in parliamentary elections in Britain, in a time when only 3% of the British population were allowed to vote.
+Sancho was frustrated that many resorted to stereotyping their Black neighbours.
+A financially independent householder, he was the second Black person of African origin to vote in parliamentary elections in Britain, in a time when only 3% of the British population were allowed to vote.

-Sailors of African descent experienced far less prejudice compared to blacks in the cities such as London.
+Sailors of African descent experienced far less prejudice compared to Black people in the cities such as London.
 Black sailors would have shared the same quarters, duties and pay as their white shipmates.
-There are some disputes in the estimation of black sailors, conservative estimates put it between 6% and 8% of navy sailors of the time, this proportion is considerably larger than the population as a whole.
+There are some disputes in the estimation of Black sailors, conservative estimates put it between 6% and 8% of navy sailors of the time, this proportion is considerably larger than the population as a whole.
 Notable examples are Olaudah Equiano and Francis Barber.